2026 WORLD CUP GROUP H | Spain among World Cup favourites, Cape Verde making history

 CAPE VERDE

-Cape Verde will make their World Cup debut in 226 and will face a demanding group stage programme.
+Cape Verde will make their World Cup debut in 2026 and will face a demanding group programme.
 They open their tournament against Spain on June 15.

-Representing an island nation of just over 500,000 people, the Blue Sharks’ qualifying campaign included a famous win over Cameroon.
+Representing an island nation of just more than 500,000 people, the Blue Sharks’ qualifying campaign included a famous win over Cameroon.

 Attacking threats include Ryan Mendes (Igdir FK) and Garry Rodrigues (Apollon Limassol).
 They will arrive in North America as one of the Africa’s most exciting underdog stories under coach Pedro Leitão Brito.